n-dyulgerova/customer_shopping_trends/README.md

 5. Visualization & Insights (Power BI): Build an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.
 6. Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.

-## Project Structure
-1. Database Setup
-*	Database Creation: The project starts by creating a database named shopping_trends_db.
-*	Table Creation: A table named shopping_trends is created to store the sales data.
-The table structure includes the below listed columns:

-## Dataset Glossary
-*	Customer ID - Unique identifier for each customer
-*	Age - Age of the customer
-*	Gender - Gender of the customer (Male/Female)
-*	Item Purchased - The item purchased by the customer
-*	Category - Category of the item purchased
-*	Purchase Amount (USD) - The amount of the purchase in USD
-*	Location - Location where the purchase was made
-*	Size - Size of the purchased item
-*	Color - Color of the purchased item
-*	Season - Season during which the purchase was made
-*	Review Rating - Rating given by the customer for the purchased item
-*	Subscription Status - Indicates if the customer has a subscription (Yes/No)
-*	Shipping Type - Type of shipping chosen by the customer
-*	Discount Applied - Indicates if a discount was applied to the purchase (Yes/No)
-*	Promo Code Used - Indicates if a promo code was used for the purchase (Yes/No)
-*	Previous Purchases - The total count of transactions concluded by the customer at the store, excluding the ongoing transaction
-*	Payment Method - Customer's most preferred payment method
-*	Frequency of Purchases - Frequency at which the customer makes purchases (e.g., Weekly, Fortnightly, Monthly)